greenelab/deep-review/all-sections.md

 of patient data [@889LsjDi] or lead to severe discriminatory consequences [@6co0adq].
-There is a small but growing literature on the prevention and mitigation of data leakage [@889LsjDi], as well a a closely-related literature on discriminatory model behavior [@1ENxzq6pT], but it remains difficult to predict when these problems will arise, how to diagnose them, and how to resolve them in practice.
+There is a small but growing literature on the prevention and mitigation of data leakage [@889LsjDi], as well as a closely-related literature on discriminatory model behavior [@1ENxzq6pT], but it remains difficult to predict when these problems will arise, how to diagnose them, and how to resolve them in practice.
 There is even disagreement about which kinds of algorithmic